-There are at least 7 ways self promotion hurts you on social media even if there is some exposure gained.
-Getting links from social media works differently anyways.
+There are at least 7 ways self promotion hurts you on social media!

 1. When you share your content yourself nobody else can discover it

-I often encounter this mistake where webmasters with no authority at all share their posts to niche communities.
+I often encountered this mistake where users with no authority at all share their posts to niche communities.

 2. Legit users don’t like you

 When you solely promote yourself you rarely will share the best content.